-Depending on which method you use to buy and sell bitcoins, bitcoin cash, litecoins, and ether, transaction times can vary from near-instantaneous to a couple of days.
+Depending on which method you use to buy and sell bitcoins, litecoins, ether, and other cryptocurrencies, transaction times can vary from near-instantaneous to a couple of days.
 Whatever method you use for buying and selling, you lock in the rate at which the digital currency is going for — even if it triples in value or gets cheaper minutes after making a purchase or sale.

-Though buying digital currencies using your bank account can take up to one week to complete, Coinbase has rolled out some changes on the way to shorten the time frame.
-Once complete, any cryptocurrency you buy using a bank account will instantly post on your wallet as long as you've verified your identity.
+Buying digital currencies using your bank account used to take up to one week to complete, but Coinbase has since rolled out some changes to shorten the time frame.
+Now, any cryptocurrency you buy using a bank account will usually post instantly on your wallet as long as you've verified your identity.
 While you're free to buy and sell digital currencies within the app, you won't be able to take funds out of Coinbase until your initial payment clears.

-If you don't mind the higher fees, you can use either a debit or credit card to purchase digital currencies and/or deposit your proceeds from selling them into your PayPal account.
-These transactions are executed almost instantly, so if you need some ether in a hurry but have no funds in your USD wallet, this is the only route to go — just be ready to eat a hefty 4% fee for purchases and deposits over $78.
+If you don't mind the higher fees, you can use either a debit or credit card to purchase digital currencies and/or deposit your proceeds into your PayPal account.
+These transactions are executed almost instantly, so if you need some ether in a hurry but have no funds in your USD wallet, it's the only route to go — just be ready to eat a hefty 4% fee for purchases and deposits over $78.

-Coinbase places limits on how much you can purchase and sell on a weekly basis.
-Coinbase increases spending limits based on the length of time and volume of trading you've done, along with identity verification such as providing your phone number, personal details, and a government ID.
+Coinbase places limits on how much you can purchase and sell every week.
+Coinbase increases spending limits based on the length of time and volume of trading you've done, along with identity verification, such as providing your phone number, personal details, and a government ID.

 For instance, if you've used Coinbase for at least three years and have your identity fully verified, but only trade sporadically in small amounts, it's not unreasonable to have weekly transaction limits of $50,000 combined for all of the wallets you have within Coinbase, $10,000 for bank accounts, and $3,000 for debit or credit cards.

-Soon, however, spending limits imposed by Coinbase will be increased for users who've had their identities verified.
+Beyond those, spending limits imposed by Coinbase have also increased for users who've had their identities verified.
 The most significant change involves the weekly maximum limit of $25,000 for bank account transactions.
-This limit has now become a daily limit, giving heavy users of the platform a lot more access to buy and sell cryptocurrencies.
+The limit has now become a daily limit, giving heavy users of the platform a lot more access to buy and sell cryptocurrencies.

-Even if the changes in spending limits doesn't apply to you, however, you can still further increase your weekly limits by adding in more bank accounts and credit or debit cards, especially if you plan on heavily investing on digital currencies.
+If you haven't verified your identity with Coinbase, however, you can still further increase your weekly limits by adding in more bank accounts and credit or debit cards, especially if you plan on heavily investing in digital currencies.
 Doing so will increase your daily and weekly limits as your trading volume get higher.

 Your weekly spending limits are fully refilled every seven days at a rate of 1/7 a day.
 So if you sold bitcoins at your maximum limit of $49,000, your limit would slowly refill by $7,000 each day for seven days until it's fully replenished.

 These limits are only regarding Coinbase itself.
-Your bank may have limits that are lower, so read the fine print in your banking contract or call your bank to find out what those limits are.
+Your bank may have more restrictions, so read the fine print in your banking contract or call your bank to find out what those limits are.